gpaumier/gp2/src/articles/2015-07-21 autistic-wikipedian/index_en.md

 In this example, and in many others, Spock's perception filter prevents him from understanding human decisions mainly driven by emotion.
 Those actions appear foolish or nonsensical, because Spock interprets them through his own lens of logic.
 He lacks the cultural background, social norms and unspoken assumptions unconsciously shared by humans.

-The reverse is also true: Whenever humans are puzzled or annoyed by Spock, it is because they expect him to behave like a human; they are often confronted to a harsher truth than they would like.
+The reverse is also true: Whenever humans are puzzled or annoyed by Spock, it is because they expect him to behave like a human; they are often confronted with a harsher truth than they would like.
 Humans interpret Spock's behavior through their own emotional perception filter.
 They often misunderstand his motives, assume malice and superimpose intents that change the meaning of his original words and actions.

 ## Autism